Year of entry 2024

-The programme will also prepare you for future doctoral study, should you be interested in taking your research interests to the next level.
+The course will also prepare you for future doctoral study, should you be interested in taking your research interests to the next level.

-Reflecting the dynamic field of political science, this programme has just one compulsory module, the rest of your credits are selected from a list of options.
-This allows you to benefit from our specialisms in political analytics, media, and international diplomacy – either focusing on a particular subject you are passionate about or choosing modules from across the areas for a breadth of knowledge.
+Reflecting the dynamic field of political science, this course has three compulsory modules.
+The rest of your credits are selected from a list of optional modules.
+This allows you to benefit from our specialisms – either focusing on a particular subject you're passionate about or choosing modules from across the areas for a breadth of knowledge.

-As a student of MSc Political Science, you’ll be part of our wider research community and will be strongly encouraged to engage with our research centres to facilitate the development of your skills within a supportive and nurturing research environment.
-Our research centres – the Centre for Democratic Engagement, the Centre for Global Development, the European Centre for the Responsibility to Protect, the Centre for Global Security Challenges, the Centre for Contemporary Political Theory, and the Centre for Teaching Innovation and Scholarship – offer you the opportunity to become involved with the research process and political engagement that serves as the foundation for the teaching across all of our modules.
+As a student of MSc Political Science, you’ll be part of our wider research community.
+You’ll be strongly encouraged to engage with our research centres to facilitate the development of your skills within a supportive and nurturing research environment.
+Our research centres – the Centre for Democratic Politics, the Centre for Global Development, the European Centre for the Responsibility to Protect, the Centre for Global Security Challenges, the Centre for Contemporary Political Theory, and the Centre for Teaching Innovation and Scholarship – offer you the opportunity to become involved with the research process and political engagement that serves as the foundation for the teaching across all our modules.